Advisor - TBA

 - RELG 326: Medical Ethics;

 B. Four experiential learning areas:

 1. Participation in workshops offered by CORE on social media and other job search strategies, resume writing, interview preparation, and attendance at least one career fair..

 2. Participation in four NLD sanctioned workshops held on campus or in the community, chosen in consultation with the certificate advisor.
 Workshops will focus on topics such as the history and foundation of nonprofit organizations, future issues facing nonprofits, fundraising, event planning, social entrepreneurship, marketing and social media, stewardship and storytelling, legal and regulatory issues, fund investing, audits and fraud investigation, strategic planning, grant writing, , and member relations and volunteer management.

 3. Completion of a 300-400 hour internship in a nonprofit organization with a satisfactory supervisor evaluation.

-The certificate is housed in CORE, but an advisory council including faculty from other departments and representatives from area nonprofit organizations guides and evaluates the certificate.
+The experiential minor is housed in CORE, but an advisory council including faculty from other departments and representatives from area nonprofit organizations guides and evaluates the certificate.
 The advisory council monitors the feedback from internship supervisors as to the preparation of students in the program.
 Students will be expected to present their portfolios to members of the advisory council and discuss how they have met the goals of the certificate.